SysKitTeam/docs-spdockit/activation/consultant-license-faq.md

 ---
 ### How does the Consultant license differ from the Farm license?

-The Consultant license allows you to document unlimited farms for a period of one year (subscription license), while the Farm license is a perpetual license but limited to a single farm.
+The Consultant license allows you to document an unlimited number of farms for a period of one year (subscription license), while the Farm license is a perpetual license but limited to a single farm.
 If you are doing SharePoint consulting for various customers, we recommend the Consultant license, but if you are an in-house consultant then the Farm license would be your choice.

 ### What are the Consultant license restrictions?